UBC-MOAD/docs/compute-canada.rst

         module load perl/5.22.4
         module load python/3.8.2

 #.
-Follow the docs for the project that you are working on to set up your :file:`$PROJECT/$USER/` workspace and clone the repositories required to build and run NEMO:
+Follow the docs for the project that you are working on to set up your :file:`$PROJECT/$USER/`
+   workspace and clone the repositories required to build and run NEMO:

-   * For the MOEPAR SalishSeaCast project, follow the :ref:`salishseadocs:CreateWorkspaceAndCloneRepositories` and then the :ref:`salishseadocs:InstallCommandProcessorPackages` docs
+   * For the MEOPAR SalishSeaCast project, follow the :ref:`salishseadocs:CreateWorkspaceAndCloneRepositories` and then the :ref:`salishseadocs:InstallCommandProcessorPackages` docs

 #.
-Follow the docs for the project you are working on to build :kbd:`XIOS-2`:
+Follow the docs for the project you are working on to build ``XIOS-2``:

    * For the MEOPAR SalishSeaCast project, follow the :ref:`BuildXIOS-MEOPAR-beluga` docs

 #.
-Follow the docs for the project you are working on to build :kbd:`NEMO-3.6`:
+Follow the docs for the project you are working on to build ``NEMO-3.6``:

    * For the MEOPAR SalishSeaCast project, follow the :ref:`salishseadocs:CompileNEMO-3.6-computecanada` docs